cancerberoSgx/typescript-in-the-browser/README.md

  * with that we oad a couple of files and query the source doucments fine

  * have a dummy very basic implementation of compiler host in memory. will work on improve it but first want to make sure is viable to run compiler and limitation

  * loading the big typescript.js file, perhaps it could be more suitable distro ?

+ * ts-simple-ast - not possible to run in the browser - is to tight to filesystem - gracefulfs etc - ... report issue and ask if it's possible to decouple from fs - at least the compiler part.

 ## TODO:

  * monaco editor and 100% client side typescript experience
+ * JS api so I can easily use this "project" in my own - for example, I want to compile typescript in my project that runs in the browser and easily require this one using browserify. - I think is already done we should test if it works
+ * development - sourcemaps
  * idea: for each project in example files add a tsconfig.json and show all files as a project and use that tsconfig when creating the ts.Program
  * specs / test - would be interesting to have the plugin development experience in the browser. seems to be fast.
  * when we implement js API for plugins like proactive we will lcan apply it to monaco web no matter if it supports tls plugins or not
  * Langauge service ?
  * typechecker?
  * plugins ?
- * ts-simple-ast ?
- * qstypes
+ * tsquery
  * monaco + plugins + compiler 100% in client would be awesome
  * large projects ?
  * since this is not a plugin maybe we want to move it to a separate project or put it toguether with typescript-compiler-playground both in the same repo